louisaxel-ambroise/epcis/README.md

   - [x] Unsubscribe from EPCIS repository
   - [x] Trigger subscriptions that register to specific trigger name
   - [x] Execute subscription based on schedule

+### EPCIS 2.0 endpoints:

+A subset of EPCIS 2.0 specification is currently implemented in FasT&T repository.
+The endpoints are:

+- Capture: `POST /v2_0/Capture`
+- Query : `GET /v2_0/events`

+**Capture** endpoint supports requests with both `content-type: application/xml` or `content-type: application/json` headers and payload.

+**Queries** endpoint supports HTTP requests and supports both `accept: application/json` and `accept: application/xml` headers.

+See the [wiki](https://github.com/FasTnT/epcis-ef-core/wiki) for more details.

+#### Implemented Features

+This is the list of planned and implemented 2.0 features in the repository:

+- Capture
+  - [x] Capture list of Events
+  - [ ] Capture a single Event
+- Queries:
+  - [x] List events
+  - [ ] Event pagination
+  - [ ] Create a named query
+  - [ ] Execute a named query
+- Subscriptions:
+  - [ ] Subscribe to an EPCIS request (websocket)
+- Discovery endpoints
+   - [ ] EventType discovery endpoint
+   - [ ] EPCs discovery endpoint
+   - [ ] Business Steps discovery endpoint
+   - [ ] Business Locations discovery endpoint
+   - [ ] Read Points discovery endpoint
+   - [ ] Dispositions discovery endpoint

 # Authors